What "Not" to Detect: Negation-Aware VLMs via Structured Reasoning and Token Merging: Fine-Tuning with Negation-Sensitive Text Token Merging

 \textbf{Motivation.} While fine-tuning with negation-rich data can partially alleviate affirmative bias, it does not address a more fundamental flaw embedded in the model's tokenization process.
 Standard tokenizers inherently fragment phrases, separating negation cues (e.g., ``\texttt{not}'') from the words they modify (e.g., ``\texttt{lying}'').
 This structural separation effectively causes the model to treat the phrase ``\texttt{not lying}'' as semantically equivalent to ``\texttt{lying}'', as the attention weight of the isolated negation tends to be ignored.
 To rectify this intrinsic information loss, we introduce \textsc{NegToMe}.
 It moves beyond data-level fixes to structurally ensure that a negated concept like ``\texttt{cat not lying}'' is represented as a single semantic unit, fundamentally distinct from \{``\texttt{cat}'', ``\texttt{not}'', ``\texttt{lying}''\}.

 \textbf{Text Token Merging.} The caption is first split into sub-tokens $\mathcal{T}=\{t_1,\dots,t_n\}$ by a standard tokenizer.
 To merge the tokens, an off-the-shelf parser then groups these tokens into disjoint phrase sets $\mathcal{P} = \{\mathcal{P}_1, \dots , \mathcal{P}_m\}$ where $m < n$.
-For every phrase $\mathcal{P}_i \subseteq \mathcal{T}$, we compute one representative embedding by taking the softmax–weighted average of the sub-token vectors inside the phrase and replacing the original vectors with this average.
+For every phrase $\mathcal{P}_i \subseteq \mathcal{T}$, we compute one representative embedding by taking the normalized weighted average using fixed importance weights $\gamma_j$ of the sub-token vectors inside the phrase and replacing the original vectors with this average.

 \textbf{Negation-aware Boost.} After merging, let $\mathcal{P}_{\text{neg}}$ be the phrase containing a cue (\texttt{not}, \texttt{no}, \texttt{without}, \texttt{un-}, etc.), and $\mathcal{I}_{\text{neg}}=\{\,j\mid t_j\in\mathcal{P}_{\text{neg}}\}$ its index set.
 We assign a larger weight to the negation cue: